lithiumoxide/scical/README.md

 --------
 Download all files into the same directory.
 At the command line, run:

-	~> python3 scical.py
+	~> python3
+	>>> import scical as s

 From there the user can run the necessary modules as listed below.
+To run the gforce() function in astronomy, for example, type:

+	s.a.gforce(you numbers go here)

 3. Modules
 ----------